 - There is the potential for cord blood stem cells to be used for other, non-haematological, disorders.
 Clinical trials are currently being undertaken to assess the effectiveness of umbilical cord blood stem cells for conditions such as cerebral palsy, autism and diabetes.

 - Collecting cord blood poses no risk to the mother or child.
 It is a totally painless procedure.

-After the birth, your doctor (or midwife) will hand the ‘kit’ back to you and we will collect it from your bedside.
-A designated courier will forward the sample to the Processing Laboratory.
-In order to maximize the viability of the stem cells, it is important that the sample reaches us within 48 hours of collection.
+After the birth, your doctor (or midwife) will hand the collection kit back to you and we will collect it from your bedside.
+A designated courier will forward the sample to the Cryo-Save laboratory.
+To maximise the viability of the stem cells, it is important that the sample reaches us within 48 hours of collection.

 Stem cells are stored in special cryo-preservation bags which are overwrapped and placed, individually, in aluminium protective cases.
 Each sample is labelled with a unique identifying code and stored, in a cryo-preservation tank, in the vapour phase of liquid nitrogen (at approximately minus 180oC).

 The first cord blood transplant was performed in 1988.
 A pioneer in the field of cord blood transplantation and cryo-preservation is Professor Hal Broxmeyer.
 He and his colleagues have demonstrated that cord blood haematopoietic stem cells that have been frozen for 23 years showed efficient recovery and gave proliferation results similar to fresh cord blood.
 Validation studies are ongoing but it is likely that cord blood stem cells stored in the vapour phase of liquid nitrogen can potentially be stored for decades to come.